Book Your Place for LONE WORKER SAFETY Expo 2017

 Lunch Break (Excellent Food, Refreshments & Networking)

-Training Lone Workers; from First Aid to Conflict Management - If they need it, how do you get it right and make it stick?
+Training Lone Workers - If they need it, how do you get it right and make it stick?

 - Assessing the need for training: Ways to link your training needs analysis to your risk management process and spend your budget where it is really needed.